 Click here for PDF Version with Charts

-London Commentary: There is no reason to change the outlook at this point for a new high (above 1.3852), especially considering that the pair nearly reached that level this morning.
-Very short term, there is risk of a larger pullback given the bearish divergence with RSI on the hourly.
-Still, the bias is bullish as long as price is above 1.3663.
+London Commentary: As expected, the EURUSD rallied strongly in a third wave on Friday.
+There is no reason to change the outlook at this point for a new high (above 1.3852).
+Very short term, the pair could drop below 1.3755 to complete a flat correction before the larger advance continues.
+The bullish bias is strong as long as price is above 1.3663.

-London Commentary: We wrote yesterday that “we favor a drop below 2.0243 to complete a flat correction and then the strong rally.
-The bullish scenario is best served by this since the rally from 2.0243 takes on a 3 wave corrective form and is most likely a small wave b.”
-After dropping below 2.0243, Cable has turned higher and a third wave rally could be underway from 2.0235 after a series of 1 and 2 waves from 2.0043.
-The bullish objective is above 2.0654.
+London Commentary: Cable has traded in a choppy manner but continues to trade with a bullish bias.
+It is possible that the GBPUSD is in a third wave now and that a very strong rally will begin in the next few hours.
+However, we favor a drop below 2.0243 to complete a flat correction and then the strong rally.
+The bullish scenario is best served by this since the rally from 2.0243 takes on a 3 wave corrective form and is most likely a small wave b.

-Written by Richard Lee, Currency Strategist of DailyFX.com
+Written by Richard Lee, Currency Strategist for DailyFX.com